jyn514/jyn514.github.io/content/2023-12-17-Running-clippy-on-rustc.md

 title:	"Running clippy on rustc"
 date:	2023-12-17
 audience: developers
-excerpt: How I got clippy to lint on the code for the compiler itself
+description: How I got clippy to lint on the code for the compiler itself
 ---

 Clippy is an official tool for linting your code.
 It's named after the venerable *Clippit Office